7Block Labs

 • Indexing targets:

-• Bundler identity and latency distributions.
+• Info about bundler identity and how latency changes.

 • Practical checks: